Telehealth is available!

 Having a procedural abortion is a SAFE & EFFECTIVE option for ending a pregnancy.

 A procedural abortion, also known as aspiration abortion, is usually administered by a method called vacuum aspiration.
 The procedure itself usually takes only five to ten minutes, and is a common in-office gynecology service.

 While the procedure itself last only minutes, additional time is needed for registration, paperwork, lab services and recovery.
 Please plan to be in our office for 2.5 – 3 hours for your abortion care appointment.
 (If your last menstrual period was more than 12 weeks ago, please plan to be in our office for up to 4 hours.)

-You will have an opportunity to meet with your health educator to discuss the procedure and your feelings and concerns at your appointment.
+You will have an opportunity to meet with your patient educator to discuss the procedure and your feelings and concerns at your appointment.
 Our staff is here to support and help both patients and those who are with you in this experience.

 In the video below, Dr. Jan Fruiterman, one of the board-certified gynecologists at Falls Church Healthcare Center, explains aspiration abortion:

 What to Expect

-You will be assigned a health educator who serves as your advocate to assist you with paperwork, review your appointment and answer your questions.
+You will be assigned a patient educator who serves as your advocate to assist you with paperwork, review your appointment and answer your questions.
 At your appointment your sonogram will be obtained and medical history reviewed, lab work is performed and pre-medications given before you are readied for the procedure.
 These are important opportunities for you to meet your medical team and to relax.

 The abortion procedure will be performed by one of our Board Certified Clinicians.
 The procedure itself takes only a few minutes and typically is not performed until the embryo is visualized by sonogram, usually after 5-6 weeks gestation.